wyattscarpenter/austrian-nobleman/readme.md

 I was already familiar with L++ https://bitbucket.org/ktg/l/src/master/ and figured an appropriate name for an analogous language targeting pure C would be L. Thus, the name of this project was L for about five minutes, before I realized there was already a programming language called L http://l-lang.org/

 I looked into using, ie, the GCC intermediate AST or something as a touchstone; taking that AST out of the compiler as a sexpr or parsing a sexpr and then feeding the result into the compiler at the step where it would want the parsed AST data.
 However, even trying to figure out that theoretically-more-direct way was hilariously more complicated than just generating regular C code as my output.
+For a small taste of this, see http://icps.u-strasbg.fr/~pop/gcc-ast.html https://gcc.gnu.org/onlinedocs/gccint/RTL.html or https://clang.llvm.org/docs/IntroductionToTheClangAST.html or https://llvm.org/docs/LangRef.html

 And the rest, as they say, is history.